Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

 values instead of offset metadata objects.

 ### `getOffsetMetadata(offset)`
-Get metadata about a given bytecode offset.
+Get metadata about a given bytecode offset (0-origin).
 Returns an object with the following properties:
-  * `lineNumber: number` - The line number of the breakpoint.
+  * `lineNumber: number` - The 1-origin line number of the breakpoint.
-  * `columnNumber: number` - The column number of the breakpoint.
+  * `columnNumber: number` - The 1-origin column number of the breakpoint.
   * `isBreakpoint: boolean` - True if this offset qualifies as a breakpoint, defined using the same semantics used for `getPossibleBreakpoints()`.
   * `isStepStart: boolean` - True if SpiderMonkey recommends that the